 - Differential backup is based on the most recent full data backup and contains only the data changed since the last full run.
 It requires less time to perform the back up.

-- Transaction logs backup (T-Logs) contain every transaction made in SQL since the last full or differential backup.
+- Transaction logs (T-Logs) backup contains every transaction made in SQL since the last full or differential backup.
 Using log backups allows you to create a DB backup every hour or even minute - that is important for core business DBs.

 Now let’s take a look at how to perform such backup types.